Shōnannoumi Momotarō: Sekitori career

 In 2022, Shōnannoumi was finally promoted sekitori after nine years in professional sumo.
 During the party celebrating his promotion, former Japanese Prime Minister Yoshirō Mori, a patron of his stable, declared 'I knew this man would become someone.
 A fine sekitori has emerged from Kanagawa Prefecture'.
 He initially chose a dark pink shimekomi for his first tournament because it's the colour of the Saikijin Clinic in Hiroshima who offered him the mawashi, and because he considers that color is his lucky charm.
 In his first tournament in jūryō, Shōnannoumi finished with a strong 12–3 record.
 During the May 2023 tournament, Shōnannoumi started the competition at its highest rank and finished with a score of 11–4.
 Looking back on his first tournaments as a sekitori, he commented that the public's expectations pushed him to do better and better in order to live up to the acclaim.

 After only three tournaments in jūryō, Shōnannoumi was officially promoted to the top makuuchi division in July 2023 with the rank of west maegashira 14.
 He became the eleventh wrestler from his prefecture to reach this rank since Kōtokuzan in 2022, who, although born in the Philippines, was listed as coming from Yokohama (Kanagawa Prefecture), where his father originated from.
 He told reporters upon his promotion that he wanted to win ten matches and win a special prize at the upcoming tournament, adding that he wanted to make sure that in the weeks leading up to the July tournament he would be ready with confidence on Day 1.

 On Day 12 of the July 2023 tournament Shōnannoumi scored an upset victory over one of the tournament leaders, maegashira Nishikigi, thereby achieving a winning record.
 Having scored a ninth victory, Shōnannoumi was in line for one of the sanshō prizes, but the award was conditional on a tenth victory.
 On the final day of the tournament, he defeated Myōgiryū and won the Fighting Spirit prize.

 Shōnannoumi was a contender for the top-division championship during the May 2024 tournament, taking the sole lead on Day 11 at the rank of maegashira 10 with only 2 losses before falling out of the title race.

+During the July 2026 tournament, Shōnannoumi established himself as one of the top contenders in the jūryō division, racking up six consecutive wins starting on the ninth day of the tournament.
+On the final day, he lost his bout to Tokihayate, setting the stage for a four-way playoff for the championship.
+Shōnannoumi won both of his bouts in a row and claimed the jūryō championship for the first time.